Simultaneous Inference for Time Series Functional Linear Regression: Methodology

 \subsection{Tuning Parameter Selection and The Implementation Algorithm}

 In this subsection, we will first discuss the issue of tuning parameter selection for the roughness penalization regression.
-We have three parameters to choose, that is the auxiliary truncation parameters $c_j$, the smoothing parameter $\lambda$ and the window size $m$.
-We recommend choosing $c_j=2d_j$ where $d_j$ can be selected via the cumulative percentage of total variance (CPV) method to explain a moderately large variability of the data.
-Specifically, we choose $d_j$ such that the quantity $\sum_{k=1}^{d_j}\rho_k/\sum_{k=1}^\infty \rho_k$ exceeds a pre-determined high percentage value (say 85\% used in the simulations), where $\{\rho_k\}_{k=1}^\infty$ are the eigenvalues of ${\rm Cov}(X_{ij}(s),X_{ij}(t))$.
-The rationale is that with the aid of the roughness penalization, $c_j$ can be chosen at a relatively large value to reduce the sieve approximation bias without blowing up the variance of the estimation.
+We have three parameters to choose, that is the auxiliary truncation parameter $c_{j,n}$, the smoothing parameter $\lambda$ and the window size $m$.
+We recommend choosing $c_{j,n}=2d_{j,n}$ where $d_{j,n}$ can be selected via the cumulative percentage of total variance criterion.
+Specifically, we choose $d_{j,n}$ such that the quantity $\sum_{k=1}^{d_{j,n}}\rho_k/\sum_{k=1}^\infty \rho_k$ exceeds a pre-determined high percentage value (e.g., 85\% used in the simulations), where $\rho_k$ is the $k$th eigenvalue of the empirical covariance operator $\widehat{\rm Cov}(X_{ij}(s),X_{ij}(t))$.
+The rationale is that with the aid of the roughness penalization, $c_{j,n}$ can be chosen at a relatively large value to reduce the sieve approximation bias without blowing up the variance of the estimation.